icl-utk-edu/slate/INSTALL.md

         NOTE: SLATE compiles without MPI, but not all routines operate correctly.
 Also, the testers currently require ScaLAPACK, which requires MPI, so testers will fail.
+The C API definitely requires MPI.

     use_openmp
         Whether to use OpenMP, if available.
 One of: